scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--db-enabled` (boolean):

-If set to false, state updates are performed solely to an in-memory database, without making any changes on permanent storage.
-When set to true, state updates are written to a local persistent database.
+If set to `false`, state updates are performed solely to an in-memory database, without making any changes on permanent storage.
+When set to `true`, state updates are written to a local persistent database.
 Defaults to `true`.

 `--http-host` (string):

 The address that HTTP APIs listen on.
 The default value is `127.0.0.1`.
 This means that by default, your node can only handle API calls made from the same machine.
 To allow API calls from other machines, do `--http-host=`.
+For example if your public IP address is `1.2.3.4` and you'd like to access AvalancheGo's RPC over that IP address then you need to pass in `--http-host=1.2.3.4`.

 `--http-port` (int):

 Each node runs an HTTP server that provides the APIs for interacting with the node and the Avalanche network.
 This argument specifies the port that the http server will listen on.
 The default value is `9650`.

 `--http-tls-cert-file` (string, file path):